 CASTING & MOLDING

-Some benefits of casting and molding include: ease of creating multiples, ease of developing work otherwise difficult to directly fabricate, and ease of duplicating existing objects in another material.
+Some benefits of casting and molding include: ease of creating complex detail otherwise difficult to fabricate directly, ease of creating multiples, and ease of duplicating existing objects in another material.

 Our 2,500 square foot Casting & Molding Department is outfitted for both hot and cold casting and molding processes as follows:

 Mold-Making Materials: Resin-Bonded Sand, Green Sand, Investment (for the lost wax or lost PLA process)

 Crucible Casting: #30 Crucible Propane Furnace (30 lbs.
 Aluminum / 90 lbs.
 Bronze)

 Centrifugal Casting Machine

 (2) Burn-Out Kilns (17” x 26”, 23” x 27”)

 Dayton 15” Vertical Bandsaw